programminghistorian/ph-submissions/lessons/using-javascript-to-create-maps.md

  ![side bar](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/images/sidebar.png)

 If you have included different columns in your CSV file and want to change the information displayed, this is where you make changes.
-Everything is handled by the `getLetters` function as shown below
+Everything is handled by the `getLetters` function as shown below.

 ```
 function getLetters(type, name) {